 Making Tax Digital will help bring the tax system into the 21st century by providing businesses with a modern, streamlined system to keep their tax records and provide information to HMRC.

-Significantly, the roll-out for Making Tax Digital has been amended to ensure businesses have plenty of time to adapt to the changes.
+Significantly, the roll-out for Making Tax Digital was amended last year to ensure businesses have plenty of time to adapt to the changes.

 – Only businesses with a turnover above the VAT threshold (currently £85,000) will have to keep digital records and only for VAT purposes.